mineschan/MZTimerLabel/README.md

 ####Manual

-1. Download or clone MZTimerLabel, add `MZTimerLabel.h` and `MZTimerLabel.m` souce files into your project.
+1. Download or clone MZTimerLabel, add `MZTimerLabel.h` and `MZTimerLabel.m` source files into your project.
 2. `#import "MZTimerLabel.h"` whereever you need it.

 ####CocoaPods